In this part of the course, we will introduce the concept of trading wedge patterns in forex trading for beginners.

 By using this information we will be able to place a take profit order at 22 pips with a high chance of profiting 22 pips.

-We use the same rules as the previous example but apply it to when the price breaks out of the wedge formation to the upside.
+We use the same rules as the previous example but apply them to when the price breaks out of the wedge formation to the upside.

 In the brief example above, you should already understand how to generate the pattern and process from the previous example.